Jarcionek/Bad-Practices-of-Testing/src/java/presentation/_12_mocking_data_objects/description.md

 }
 ```

 This test will be green.
 If there is no other test using Employee class, you will have failing acceptance test and it may be difficult to figure out what the problem is.
-Unless you want to write tests getters and setters.
+Unless you want to write tests for getters and setters.

 Another problem here is that salary is expressed using doubles which cannot precisely represent certain values.
-E.g. `5.6 + 5.8` will give `11.399999999` - if expected value was 11.4, the test would be failing.
+E.g. `5.6 + 5.8` will give `11.399999999` - if expected value was `11.4`, the test would be failing.

 ### Solution:

 Never mock data objects.
 Mock only methods that have unit tests.

 Use `BigDecimal` for floating point numbers when exact precision is needed.
+In this case expressing a salary in pennies as `int` would be sufficient.

 #### [Next page](https://github.com/Jarcionek/Bad-Practices-of-Testing/blob/master/src/java/presentation/_13_testing_what_the_code_does_not_do/description.md)